Causes of Oral Cancer

 How to Lower Your Risk

-Reducing exposure to the causes of oral cancer starts with daily habits:
+Reducing exposure to the causes of oral cancer especially chewing tobacco starts with daily lifestyle changes:

 • Maintain good oral hygiene